-- 2.3 The Task and Finish Group held a series of meetings between October 2021 and February 2022 culminating in a full report to Overview and Scrutiny on the 23 March 2022.
-The report was based on evidence gathering for the Task and Finish Group from April 2021 to February 2022 and included input from officers, who provided clarity on the current rules, and legal requirements, governing financial, procurement and contract matters. - 2.4 In addition, benchmarking data from Core Cities, other local authorities and West Midland partners was considered along with information from suppliers as gathered from a survey.
-The Task Group also considered information in relation to the Green Paper on Transforming Public Procurement and Planned Public Sector Procurement Regulations. - 2.5 Findings from the Task Group's evidence gathering, together with recommendations, have been set out in full at Appendix 1. - 2.6 It should be noted that while most recommendations achieved support from each of the 5 Task Group Members, this was not possible for all recommendations. - 2.7 Appendix 1 highlights where consensus wasn't possible and provides information to explain why some of the recommendations were not supported by the Conservative Group.
-Further information is also provided via the letter, attached at Appendix 3, from Councillor Meirion Jenkins, who was the Conservative representative on the Task Group. - 2.8 In line with the findings of Overview and Scrutiny Committee work is now ongoing to make the necessary updates within the Council's Procurement Governance Arrangements.
-This will form part of a further report to Full Council in May / June 2022 for full consideration as part of the new Council administration Constitutional updates.
+- 2.1 Evidence gathering took place from April 2021 to March 2022 and included input from officers, who provided clarity on the current rules, and legal requirements, governing financial, procurement and contract matters.
+In addition, benchmarking data from Core Cities, other local authorities and West Midland partners was considered along with information from suppliers.
+The Task Group also considered information in relation to the Green Paper on Transforming Public Procurement and Planned Public Sector Procurement Regulations. - 2.2 Findings from the Task Group's evidence gathering, together with recommendations, have been set out in full at Appendix 1.

+- 2.3 It should be noted that while most recommendations achieved support from each of the 5 Task Group Members, this was not possible for all recommendations. - 2.4 Appendix 1 highlights where consensus wasn't possible and provides information to explain why some of the recommendations were not supported by the Conservative Group.
+Further information is also provided via the letter, attached at Appendix 3, from Councillor Meirion Jenkins, who was the Conservative representative on the Task Group.